 In decision-making questions, you are supposed to select the option that maximizes the benefit for the majority, and at times, this might mean selecting a course of action that might be completely risk-free.

 Options that present shortcuts or unethical ways of solving a problem need to be instantly rejected.
-These are never the answer.
+These are never be the answer.

 Majority of the time, you are faced with intricate scenarios where you miss one element or the other while solving a problem.
 Make sure you question yourself about these assumptions and ensure that you have not missed some vital piece of data.

 Along with the above, one critical thing that you need to do is to practice all previous year XAT decision making questions.
-These are the best resource possible for teaching you how to solve these questions.

 Q. 1.
 Mrs. Biswas has been leading business manager in the world of business and has established her credentials in a world dominated by men.
 She has primarily worked in the industry and has extensive knowledge of the field.
 She recently started her own cosmetics firm and has decided to make sure that females find adequate representations in her company.
 In her experiences in the cosmetic industry, she has generally seen that the sales and marketing wings of most companies are dominated by men.
-Keeping this in mind, she has decided to employee at least 50% females in the sales and marketing department of her company.
+Keeping this in mind, she has decided to employ at least 50% females in the sales and marketing department of her company.